Docker Compose Installation

 Section titled “Troubleshooting”Health check returns 503

-Section titled “Health check returns 503”The server hasn’t loaded its license or auth configuration yet.
+Section titled “Health check returns 503”The server hasn’t loaded its license or auth configuration.
 Check logs:

 Tunnels won’t connect

-Section titled “Tunnels won’t connect”Verify firewall allows inbound traffic on ports 80 and 443.
+Section titled “Tunnels won’t connect”Verify firewall allows inbound traffic on 80/443.
 Check that the wildcard DNS record resolves correctly.

-Section titled “Database connection fails”Verify POSTGRES_PASSWORD in .env matches between the postgres and server services.
+Section titled “Database connection fails (embedded)”Verify POSTGRES_PASSWORD in .env matches between the postgres and broch services — both are templated from the same value but only if you didn’t hand-edit one of them.